lucasjellema/tech-radar-prototype2/development-log.md

 - support dash array property for sector edge

 - allow multiple properties to be mapped to a sector (e.g. sector for open source container management and for Oracle integration tools)

-- create Ring Editor similar to sector editor (or reuse sector editor for ring editing)

 - generate blips (for all ratings that qualify for the viewpoint and its current filters and visible sectors and rings)
 - generate technology objects: name, vendor, description, logo: https://www.capterra.com/database-management-software/
+- option to define "Others" sector and ring - when set, any blip not assigned to a ring or sector is assigned to the Others ring or sector and can then be displayed

 ## April 9th